whot/libratbag/doc/dbus.rst

 Notes on the DBus API
 ---------------------

+The DBus API has a number of **optional** items.
+Where a property or method is not available, this indicates that the underlying device does not support reading and writing that property.
+For example, a profile without a Name property has no writable name on the device.
+Optional APIs are documented as such below.

 For easier debugging, objects paths are constructed from the device. e.g.
 ``/org/freedesktop/ratbag/button/event5/p0/b10`` is the button interface for button 10 on profile 0 on event5.
 The naming is subject to change.
 Do not